 The Secretary-General shall:

-(a) Acknowledge in writing, within 7 Days, receipt of every application for approval of a Plan of Work submitted under this Part, specifying the date of receipt;
+(a) acknowledge in writing, within 7 Days, receipt of every application for approval of a Plan of Work submitted under this Part, specifying the date of receipt;

-(b) Place the application, together with the attachments and annexes thereto, in safe custody and ensure the confidentiality of all Confidential Information contained in the application; and
+(b) place the application, together with the attachments and annexes thereto, in safe custody and ensure the confidentiality of all Confidential Information contained in the application; and

-[(c) Within 30 Days of receipt of an application for approval of a Plan of Work submitted under this Part:
+(c) [Alt.
+1 within 30 Days of receipt of an application for approval of a Plan of Work submitted under this Part] [Alt.
+2 Conduct the notification and consultation requirements related to applications for approval of a Plan of Work in accordance with regulations 11 and 93ter and]:

-(i) Notify the members of the Authority of the receipt of such application and circulate to them information of a general nature which is not confidential regarding the application, and information enabling them to access a non-confidential version of the application;
+(i) notify the members of the Authority of the receipt of such application; and;

-(ii) Notify the members of the Commission and the Finance Committee of receipt of such application.]
+(ii) notify the members of the Commission and the Finance Committee of receipt of such application.